VAANYA-SHARMA/Advanced-Physical-Design-using-OPENLANE-Sky-130/README.md

 7th step - Provide the necessary output capacitances.
 8th step - Provide the necessary simulation command

-The last step is to provide all this data to a software namely GUNA.
+The last step is to provide all this data to a software namely GUNA in form of a configuration.
+<br> Using guna, we can classify characterization into mainly 3 types:-
+<br>>Timing
+<br>>Power
+<br>>Noise